As part of Mental Health Awareness Week, Dr Clara Cheung explores resilience – a quality we all need during stressful times – and how to build it.

 It takes time and energy to build resilience, but it is a worthwhile investment to improve the quality of your life.
 Focus on building the above three core components and try not to be disheartened.
 If you still struggle to cope in certain situations: perseverance is key!

-This article is an extract from a longer piece that will appear in the summer edition of APM’s member publication, Project journal.
-Visit apm.org.uk/project/ to read more from the journal.
+This article is an extract from the summer 2020 issue of Project journal.

 You may also be interested in

 - The mental health toolkit for project managers